szabgab/code-maven.com/pages/openweathermap-api-using-curl.md

 ## Get API keys

-Though you don't have to pay for the service you need to get an <b>API key</b> to identify your requests.
+Though you don't have to pay for the service you need to get an **API key** to identify your requests.
 In order to get an API key you need to register on the [Open Weather Map](https://home.openweathermap.org/) web site and then you need to visit the [API keys](https://home.openweathermap.org/api_keys) section  of the site.
 There you can generate API keys.